saulesta/POWER-BI/README.md

 ### Individual projects:
 #### * Nykka file
 This png file is a screenshot of my own first dashboard that I made straight out of the courses.
 It is an analysis about Nykka online beauty store's reviews about brands, and products.
-Got the data from Kaggle website, where you can get free data for multiple reasons ad one of them is learning.
+Got the data from Kaggle website, where you can get free data for multiple reasons and one of them is learning.